112batuhan/verstappenbot/README.md

 Manually copying lib files to target dir makes cargo recompile it all.
 I might fix that in future.

-# I might update it in future.
+TODO:
 - Make dev experience better (build script and copy without recompile)

-TODO:
-- sound storage
+- Checking the integrity of the audio files
+- Compress files before storing
+- Better audio list with buttons etc
-- database
+- Preview

+Future Plans:
+- Website for uploading and managing sounds.